qmk/qmk_firmware/keyboards/handwired/dactyl_maximus/readme.md

 ![KeycapLess](https://i.imgur.com/OJs3bkWh.jpg)
 *Thanks to [unit-5370](https://github.com/unit-5370) for image*

 The largest [Dactyl](/keyboards/handwired/dactyl/) variation available from a Dactyl generator.
-This variation is electronically more similar to the [Dactyl (Pro Micro)](/keyboards/handwired/dactyl_promicro/) as it requires two micro controllers, one per half, instead of the original implementation of one microcontroller and an I/O expander.
+This variation is electronically more similar to the [Dactyl (Pro Micro)](/keyboards/handwired/dactyl_promicro/) as it requires two micro controllers, one per half, instead of the *Dactyl's* original implementation of one microcontroller and an I/O expander.

 * Keyboard Maintainer: [Duncan Sutherland](https://github.com/dunk2k)
 * Hardware Supported: Pro Micro controller, of clone of